 - The standard mileage rate also has a twist for 2008 thanks to a mid-year rate change.
 For the first part of the year, the deduction was 50.5 cents per mile for business and 19 cents for medical and moving travel; and for the last half of 2008, the deduction was 58.5 cents for business and 27 cents for medical and moving travel.

 Also worth noting, if you moved to take a new job, the cost of your moving may be deductible.
 If you were one of the unlucky ones and lost your job, the cost of your job search may be deductible.

 In addition to the education credits mentioned above, there also are post-secondary education deductions.
 These include a higher education tuition deduction for up to $4,000 in qualifying expenses and a student loan interest deduction of up to $2,500 base on interest paid on the loan.

 Finally, exemptions are another area of tax breaks to know about.
 There is a personal exemption of up to $3,500 available to most taxpayers.
 If you’re lucky enough to work for an employer that offers Qualified Transportation Fringe Benefits, you also don’t have to pay income taxes on these benefits.
 Additionally, if you are in the military, any pay you received while serving in a combat zone in 2008 is exempt from income tax.

 Taking Action & Getting Help

 As I mentioned, the above are just a handful of the many tax breaks that may apply to your circumstances.
-If you want to learn more about any of these, you can read up on them in the CCH CompleteTax Tax Guide 2009.
+This is not tax advice – your taxes could be complicated.
 If you just want to have CCH CompleteTax help figure it out for you, you can go to www.CompleteTax.com.

 About the Author: David Bergstein, CPA, is a tax analyst for CCH CompleteTax.